hewliyang/fyp-typst/intro.typ

   ],
 )<tab-tts-datasets>

 The advent of autogressive transformers and GPT has shined a new light on the possibilities of performance gains that comes with scaling, which the sizes of these datasets are not nearly enough for.
 Inspiration can be taken from large language models, which are trained on nearly all contents on the internet, and has been seen is newer datasets such as Emilia @emilia, where potentially noisy in the wild data are cleaned and annotated for training.
+This phenomenon is also enabled by joint advancements in orthogonal fields such as ASR.

 Secondly, the datasets presented in @tab-tts-datasets also are primary English and Chinese.
 Availability of high quality recordings for low resource languages remain an issue.